Julia Vakulenko

 How would you like to save thousands and not pay Capital Gain Taxes on the sale of Real Estate?
 If you answered "YES", then read on and contact us when you're ready.

-What is a "1031 Exchange" aka "Like Kind Property Exchange"?
+What is a "1031 Exchange" aka "Like kind property exchange"?

 Sometimes referred to as a "Starker Trust", a 1031 Exchange is a transaction in which an owner of property held for investment is allowed to sell one or more properties and purchases one or more properties without a tax consequence.
-It is the best strategy for the deferral of capital gains tax that would ordinarily arise from the sale of Real Estate.
-Real Estate owners can accomplish almost any investment objective with 1031 Exchanges including greater leverage, diversification, improved cash flow, geographic relocation, and/or property consolidation.

 How does an Exchange work?